Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/operator-faq.md

 Either you are [churned out](./overview.md#eigenda-churn-approver) by an other operator or you have been [ejected due to non-signing](./ejection-non-signing.md).
-If none of this reason applies, please reach out to EigenLayer Support
+If neither of these reasons apply, please reach out to EigenLayer Support

 #### How do I know if my node is signing EigenDA blobs correctly?